Postgraduate Degree in Interior Design for Hotels and New Hostelling, degree awarded by Pompeu Fabra University (UPF).

 The lessons are related to workshops.

-Module 3 –Spatial organization at the service of the concept
+Module 2 – Spatial organization at the service of the concept

-- Organization of a hotel from a management model and a concept.
+Hotels and new hostelling.
+Organization of a hotel based on a management model and a concept.

 - Fit Out.
 The finishes.